Gaston County Police Department

 The Gaston County Police Department has the primary responsibility for the enforcement of North Carolina state laws and Gaston County ordinances in unincorporated areas of the county.
 Law enforcement within the incorporated municipalities of Gaston County is generally the primary responsibility of the police departments of the particular municipalities.
 However, the Gaston County Police Department is also the primary law enforcement agency for the incorporated cities of High Shoals and Spencer Mountain.
 They are also authorized to respond to calls in all areas of the county.

 The Gaston County Police Department is a separate agency from the Gaston County Sheriff's Office, which has the responsibilities of managing the county jail, protecting the county courthouse, serving civil and criminal documents, and pursuing and arresting fugitives from legal actions taken through the courts.

-The Gaston County Police Department employs 137 sworn officers who patrol an area of over 270 sqmi with a population of more than 85,000 residents.
-In addition, the department employs 90 civilians.
-It has an operating budget of 11.9 million dollars.

-Organization

-The Gaston County Police Department is organized into four divisions, each of which is headed by an assistant chief or director, who is responsible to the chief of police.

-Community Policing Division

-The Community Policing Division is composed primarily of uniformed officers and is responsible for controlling and preventing crime through regular patrols, answering calls for service, apprehending suspected offenders, enforcing criminal and traffic laws, conducting preliminary investigations, and working with the community to solve neighborhood crime problems.
-The division is overseen by an assistant chief.
-The officers are assigned to one of four geographical areas (known as zones), each of which is commanded by a captain.
-The officers assigned to each zone are further divided into squads (supervised by a sergeant) that cover rotating 12-hour shifts.
-The four patrol zones are: